MattDeDuck/DeathGivesBack/README.md

 Huge thanks to rswallen#6112 on the discord for helping me make it so it works through potion cancellation as well!

-Now updated to work with 0.5.0 beta version of Potion Craft
+This is only compatible with v1.0.3.0 of the Potion Craft Game

 ### BepInEx
 - Download the latest BepInEx 5 release from [here](https://github.com/BepInEx/BepInEx/releases)